batatinha-espacial/bodu/IDEAS.md

 - `iter.filter`: same as rust
 - `hex`: integer to hexadecimal string
 - `id`: returns the id of a value (ids are memory addresses as strings)
+- `oct`: integer to octal string
+- `ord`: converts a string to the unicode codepoint of its first character